About La Parguera

-La Parguera, a Caribbean dream, is a small fishing village in the town of Lajas, Puerto Rico; located on the southwest coast of the island.
-La Parguera is one of four areas in Puerto Rico that has a very unique and remarkable night time phenomenon, a Phosphorescent Bay.
-The Bioluminescent Bay is actually made up of two bays, Bahia Monsio Jose and Bahia la Parguera; when the still waters are disturbed they glow with millions of microscopic organisms known as dinoflagellates which sparkle and create a spectacular light show.
-This phenomenon occurs only in tropical areas, typically in mangrove-protected bays such as the one found here at La Parguera.
-Puerto Rico is the only place on the planet that has three sites where you can depend on this phenomenon to occur every night, La Parguera being one of them.
+The fishing village of La Parguera in the town of Lajas, Puerto Rico, is a a dreamy Caribbean destination.
+Located on the southwest coast of the island, La Parguera is one of four areas in Puerto Rico that is near a Bioluminescent Bay.
+The Bioluminescent Bay, or phosphorescent bay, is actually made up of two bays, Bahia Monsio Jose and Bahia la Parguera.
+Visit the bay at night to see a remarkable natural phenomenon as when the still waters are disturbed they glow with millions of microscopic organisms known as dinoflagellates which sparkle and create a spectacular light show.
+This phenomenon occurs only in tropical areas and generally in mangrove-protected bays.
+Puerto Rico is the only place on the planet that has three sites where you can depend on this phenomenon to occur every night, and La Parguera is our favorite.
 The bay is best observed during a dark moonless night.

-History: La Parguera was founded in the first quarter of the XIX century by fishermen from Guánica and Cabo Rojo, two adjacent municipalities.
-Towards the beginning of the XXth century a group of determined families began populating what later would become la Parguera.
-Among those families were the Cancel, Quiñonez, Rosado, Ramos, Fabiani, Lagarde, Irizarry, Pagán, Hernández, López, Pancorbo and Piñero.
+La Parguera was founded in the first quarter of the XIX century by fishermen from Guánica and Cabo Rojo, two adjacent municipalities.
+Families began populating the area, among those families were the Cancel, Quiñonez, Rosado, Ramos, Fabiani, Lagarde, Irizarry, Pagán, Hernández, López, Pancorbo, and Piñero.
 The tourism industry was begun by the Cancel and Quiñonez families; Luis Irizarry Cancel built the first fishery in the village.
 Don Segundo “Gundo” Hernández built a small float at the “varadero” for the local fishermen.
 By 1945 the village was inhabited by 24 fishermen families from the neighboring barrios, growth was right around the corner, for better or worse.
 Till this day many of the original founding families reside here at La Parguera, some in the same lots allocated many years ago others have become the Parguera power house families owning many of the local businesses.